 We didn’t really need Mike from 197 travel stamps to tell us that this is one of the top Portuguese foods every traveler must eat.
 But, he insisted.
 We fell in love with them during an early food trip to Lisbon, and have been in love with them sine them.

 Pastéis de Nata are small custard tart pastries with a crispy crust.
-And an absolutely must try during every visit to Porto or Portugal in general.
+And an absolute must try during every visit to Porto or Portugal in general.
 The pastry was originally invented in Lisbon in the 18th century.
 But it soon spread throughout the Portuguese speaking world.
 Still today, you can find them in many shops throughout Brazil, Macau, Angola, and other former Portuguese colonies.

 In Porto, you can find them in most cafés and bakeries.
 But one of the best places for Pastéis de Nata in Porto is the Nata Lisboa in Rua de Santa Catarina close to Bolhao metro station.
 If you want to experience the real taste, it’s the best place to try them.
 They will reheat the little bits from heaven just before serving them so the custard filling creates a real taste explosion with the crunchy crust.
 This way, the hint of cinnamon inside the egg custard filling is also stronger and adds to the culinary experience.